Documentation Index

 Manage multiple serverless functions

-2026.03 apps support multiple serverless functions, added via sets of .js and *-hsmeta.json files.
+2026.03 apps support multiple serverless functions, added via sets of.js and *-hsmeta.json files.

 For example, to define another serverless function, you could create two new files, ‘SecondFunction.js’ and second-function-hsmeta.json in the src/app/functions/ directory:

-Then, you’d edit the newly added files to ensure the second-private-function-hsmeta.json file references the path to SecondFunction.js, and it has a uid that’s distinct from the uid of any other function.
+second-private-function-hsmeta.json file references the path to SecondFunction.js, and it has a uid that’s distinct from the uid of any other function.

 Managing and referencing secrets

-By default, a reserved secret named PRIVATE_APP_ACCESS_TOKEN is accessible by default in every private serverless function to make HubSpot API requests on behalf of your app, but you can add new secrets if your serverless function needs to make other external requests.
+Secrets provide secure storage for any API keys, tokens, or other sensitive data your serverless function might need to use when making an external request.
+By default, a reserved secret namedPRIVATE_APP_ACCESS_TOKEN is accessible by default in every private serverless function to make HubSpot API requests on behalf of your app, but you can add new secrets if your serverless function needs to make other external requests.

 To add a secret, use the hs secret add command.
 The example below would add a secret with a name of THIRD_PARTY_ACCESS_TOKEN:

-You should then add the secret name to the secretKeys array in the corresponding private-function-hsmeta.json file:
+secretKeys array in the corresponding private-function-hsmeta.json file:

 Calling serverless functions

-The way you invoke your serverless function depends on whether you configured a private function to run in a UI extension or whether you configured a publicly accessible endpoint.
+The way you invoke your serverless function depends on whether you configured a private function to run in a UI extension or whether you configured a publicly accessible endpoint.Private functions in UI extensions

 Endpoint functions via public HTTP request

-If you configured a public endpoint, you can make HTTP requests to the endpoint that you specified by the config.endpoint.path property in your function-hsmeta.json file.
+If you configured a public endpoint, you can make HTTP requests to the endpoint that you specified by theconfig.endpoint.path property in your function-hsmeta.json file.

 The cURL example below demonstrates how to make a request to a function with a path of https://your-domain.com/hs/serverless/api/app_function_endpoint: